Cinema of Qatar

+History

+Film screenings first began in Qatar in the 1950s.
+During the 1960s, films gained broader distribution, with movies being shown at auto shops across the capital Doha.
+Distributors from around the globe, equipped with films and projectors, traveled to the country and created makeshift cinemas wherever feasible.

+Over time, cinemas started to open in recreational and sports clubs, leading to the establishment of official film theatres.
+In 1970, the Qatar Cinema & Film Distribution Company (QCFDC) was founded, inaugurating Gulf Cinema in 1972 as the country's first cinema.
+Gulf Cinema featured a seating capacity of 1,000 spectators and was even expanded with an extra 400 seats during its peak.
+It would later be closed in 2013 to make space for the Doha Metro.
+The QCFDC was also responsible for opening the country's second cinema, Doha Cinema.

+In the 1980s, Qatar's cinemas struggled compared to years prior due to the rise of VHS tapes, which made films more easily accessible at home.
+The situation improved in the 1990s when cinemas started screening new releases from the global market, including popular Bollywood and Western movies.
+During periods when films were not being shown, plays were presented instead, ensuring a steady supply of customers to Qatar's cinemas.

 The Doha Film Institute

 The Doha Film Institute (DFI) is an independent production house that was founded in 2010 by her highness Sheikha Al-Mayassa bint Hamad bin Khalifa Al-Thani.
 The company aims to contribute to the growth of the local film community in Qatar, and provides funding and production services for shorts and features of local, international, and regional films.
 Along with funding, the DFI aids the grantees with their pre-production, production, and post-production processes as well as mentors and educates filmmakers in and out of Qatar with the development of their films.

 In addition to providing educational programs, workshops and information sessions, the institute is plannings to host more than 100 experts in the film industry to mentor Qumra projects.
 It also invests in film production by partnering with film projects and co-financing them, and its productions include a 3D animated film, a Grand Prix awarded film and a Museum of Modern Art exhibited film.